Sustainability

 Future Initiatives

-• Upgrade equipment at production sites (air conditioning, production equipment, etc.); energy conservation of existing equipment
+• Upgrades of facilities at production sites and energy conservation of existing facilities

 Adaption to Climate Change